-

 Egyptology MA Requirements

-Students must be enrolled full time and complete a minimum of 36 units (nine courses) of graduate (200 or 500 series) or upper division (100 series) coursework with a minimum cumulative 3.00 grade point average.
+Students must be enrolled full time and complete a minimum of 36 units (nine courses) of graduate (200 or 500 series) or undergraduate upper division (100 series) coursework with a minimum cumulative 3.5 grade point average.
 Within this overall requirement, students must complete 24 units (six courses) at the graduate level for a letter grade.
 In addition, students must successfully complete the exams listed below within two years of entering the M.A. program.
 If these requirements are not met by the end of the summer quarter of the student’s second year of enrollment, the student will be dismissed without degree from the program.
 To prepare for an exam, the student enrolls in Exam Preparation (ANE 597) under the faculty member who administers the exam.
-Exams 1-3 are based on a reading list, which will be provided to the student at the beginning of the quarter for which the student is enrolled in exam prep.
-The exam will be taken in final’s week of the quarter in question.
+The History exam is based on a reading list, which will be provided to the student at the beginning of the quarter for which the student is enrolled in exam prep.
+The material culture exam is based on coursework and independent student preparation.
+The ancient language exam will consist of a selection of seen and unseen texts, based on coursework and independent student preparation.
+Ancient languages included in the comprehensive exam will be at the discretion of the professor, depending on the time period in which the student is specializing.
+The student must pass one modern research language for the MA, usually French or German.
+The exams are generally taken in final’s week of the quarter in question.

 MA Exams:

-- Language: Middle Egyptian (exam with Prof. Dieleman)
+- Language: Middle Egyptian (exam with Prof. Ashby)

 - History and historiography of Pharaonic Egypt (exam with Prof. Cooney)